List of Baki the Grappler characters: Mitsunari Tokugawa

-Tokugawa is an old man of very small stature who runs the underground arena beneath the Tokyo Dome, where fighters of any style compete in hand-to-hand combat with no rules.
+Mitsunari Tokugawa (徳川 光成, Tokugawa Mitsunari) is an old man of very small stature who runs the underground arena beneath the Tokyo Dome, where fighters of any style compete in hand-to-hand combat with no rules.
 While not a fighter himself, he is very knowledgeable not only about martial arts, but about the fighters as well, such as their birthdays and family members.
 Tokugawa has the final say in each and every one of the battles that take place in his arena.
 While he usually prefers to keep every fight in order, he will sometimes bend the rules if it means amplifying the fight in some way, even going so far as to threaten one of his own doctors with a knife when they tried to stop a fight.
 In order to find the strongest alive, he decides to hold the underground tournament in arena.
 Tokugawa is close personal friends with Doppo and Antonio Igari, as well as acquaintances (though not exactly friendly) with Yujiro.
 He is one of the few people to ever outsmart Yujiro.
 When Yujiro attempted to upset the balance of his tournament, he had his snipers, who he had secretly stationed around the arena, to shoot him with enough tranquilizer to put down a blue whale.
 This gives him the very rare achievement of being the only person who has ever knocked Yujiro unconscious.